robin-vjc/robin-vjc.github.io/_posts/2016-05-12-paypal-parallel-payments-with-python.md

 [paypalrestsdk](https://github.com/paypal/PayPal-Python-SDK).
 You are stuck with the older [NVP API](https://developer.paypal.com/docs/classic/api/NVPAPIOverview/) for this.
 {: .text-justify}

-Below I provide code snippets to help you get started from your own Django/Flask application.
+Below I provide code snippets to help you get started with your own Django/Flask application.
 {: .text-justify}